-If you are actively trying to confront your depression but are waiting to somehow be magically motivated to change, nothing will happen.
-You have to make yourself do the things that are likely to help.
-You have to discipline yourself — when you don’t have a lot of energy or even hope.
+If you’re actively trying to confront your depression but are waiting to somehow be magically motivated to change, nothing will happen.
+You have to make yourself do the things that are likely to help, even when you don’t have a lot of energy or even hope.
 It’s tough.
 But putting motivation before action is putting the cart before the horse.

-Motivation follows risking a new behavior.
-Because afterwards, you’ll be enjoying the benefits of walking a mile, swimming a lap, or making yourself get out of bed.
-You can’t wait to be motivated — or that change is very likely not to happen.
-Whether it’s exercise, going for a yearly check-up, or calling an old friend whose friendship you’ve let slip, action creates motivation.
-Not the other way around.
+Afterwards, you’ll be enjoying the benefits of walking a mile, swimming a lap, or making yourself get out of bed.
+Whether it’s getting dressed for the day, or calling an old friend whose friendship you’ve let slip, action creates motivation.

-An example comes to mind.
 Kate fought me tooth and nail over the importance of exercise in managing her depression.
 Then one day, after a couple of years struggling with suicidal thoughts, she came in.
 “Well, I made myself put on a bathing suit and get into the pool.
 And it really helped.
 I’ve always loved to swim and suddenly, I found myself energized.
 I have to get up really early to get it done and I still have to make myself go sometimes, but after it’s over, I feel so much better.”

 Getting regular physical exercise didn’t “cure” Kate, but it helped a lot.
-Just as importantly, it gave her a sense of control and a sense of hope-– when her depression seemed so unmanageable.
+Just as importantly, it gave her a sense of control and a sense of hope-– when her depression seemed unmanageable.

 Discounting small changes.

 Healing usually involves a cumulative effect of many small changes.
 I wish I had a nickel for every time a patient had said, “This isn’t really a big deal, but yesterday I….”
 Any change, any risk is a big deal.
 Because you’re confronting your depression or anxiety in small ways.
 Those changes add up.